 FAQ No Description comments

 8. Who can act as an Assigned Certifier?

 9. Who can sign a Statutory Declaration?

 10. Who signs the Statutory Building Control Documents, which are provided via the BCMS?

-11. What are the Statutory Documents referenced under the Building Control Act / Regulations?
+11. What are the StatutoryForms of Control to demonstrate compliance with the Building Control & Building Regulations as referenced under the Building Control Act / Regulations?

 12. What is a Commencement Notice?

 13A.
 What are the 4 Commencement Notice Types?

 13B.
 What is a 7 Day Notice?